Carolyn Vachani, RN, MSN, AOCN

 FinAid is an award-winning website and a comprehensive source of student financial aid information.
 The site's creator, Mark Kantrowitz, is a testicular cancer survivor and has created a complete listing of scholarship aid available for students affected by cancer.

 The Bill Z. Littlefield Scholarship for Cancer Survivors is aiming to fund a four-year fully paid scholarship, including room and board, to an Indiana University campus.
-At this time, the group has not met the financial goal to allow this, but they are working on it, so check in with their website.

 Another great resource is the Ulman Cancer Fund for Young Adults.
 This group offers college scholarships to students affected by cancer, as well as support services, education, community outreach, and advocacy.